 The Powershred 73Ci is fairly average in terms of audible annoyingness.
 You're certainly going to notice when it's running, but the sound isn't too grating.
 We wouldn't want to use this too often in a crowded office, but the occasional few minutes here and there shouldn't garner too much ire from your officemates.

-The Powershred 73Ci and its $200 list price represent a fairly poor value.
-Though it is a good shredder, you can get similar performance and higher security from the AmazonBasics 12-Sheet Micro-Cut, which lists for $100.
-The AmazonBasics 24-Sheet is also faster, and list for $165.
-Therefore you can get much more for your money in other models.
+The Powershred 73Ci and its relatively high list price represent a fairly poor value.
+Though it is a good shredder, you can get similar performance and often better security for the same or less from many other models.

 The Powershred 73Ci is a great shredder, but it comes with too high of a price tag to be a good choice for anyone.